ceres-solver/ceres-solver/docs/source/building.rst

    the ``SPARSE_SCHUR`` solver, you can disable some of the template specializations by using this flag.

+#. ``-DLINE_SEARCH_MINIMIZER=OFF``: The line search based minimizer is
+   mostly suitable for large scale optimization problems, or when sparse linear algebra libraries are not available.
+You can further save on some compile time and binary size by using this flag.

 #. ``-DOPENMP=OFF``: On certain platforms like Android,
    multi-threading with ``OpenMP`` is not supported.
 Use this flag to disable multithreading.